raduciobanu/mobemu/traces/cambridge-haggle-imote-content/README.txt

-Description of the public data traces of iMotes experiment deployment in Cambridge.
+ï»¿Description of the public data traces of iMotes experiment deployment in Cambridge.

 ========================